Zyst/learning-react/README.md

 ## The new Facebook React tutorial

 Facebook updated their [tutorial](https://facebook.github.io/react/tutorial/tutorial.html) recently!
-Giving it a go for fun.
+Gave it a go for fun.

+[Here's a link](https://s.codepen.io/ericnakagawa/debug/ALxakj) to the Facebook finished product.
+I went along the tutorial anonymously.

 ## Stocks App